alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 Alf is a modern, powerful implementation of relational algebra.
-It brings relational algebra where you don't necessarily expect it: in shell, in scripting and for building complex software (in ruby so far).
-Alf has an impressive list of features.
+It brings relational algebra where you don't necessarily expect it: in shell, in scripting and for building complex software.
+Alf has an rich set of features.
 Among them, it allows you to:

 * Query .json, .csv, .yaml files and convert from one format to the other with ease,